LucaPort0/Data-Science-Intro/README.md

 ## Data-Science-Intro

-Jupyter Notebook files with solved DS exercises
+Jupyter Notebook files with Data Science exercises

+## Data

+The 'data' folder must be in the same directory as the .ipynb is

 ## Used Data Bases(still updating)
 - Iris